telerik/maui-docs/controls/chat/overview.md

 * [A variety of chat items for great user experience]({%slug chat-items-overview %})&mdash;You can choose between simple text messages, various pickers, such as list view, calendar, date and time pickers, and cards.

-* [MVVM Support]({%slug chat-mvvm-support %})&mdash;With the `RadChat` control, you can easily utilize the Model-View-ViewModel pattern.
+* [MVVM Support]({%slug chat-mvvm-support %})&mdash;With the `RadChat` control, you can use the Model-View-ViewModel pattern.
 You can achieve this by bounding the `ItemsSource` property to a collection of any data items that will be converted into chat items.

 ## Next Steps